ethereum/EIPs/EIPS/eip-1.md

 ## Linking to External Resources

+External resources are resources that are hosted outside of the EIPs repository.
 Links to external resources **MUST NOT** be included, except in `Living`, `Meta`, or `Informational` EIPs.
 External resources may disappear, move, or change unexpectedly.

 The following **MAY** be allowed at editor discretion: